xanoxt/api-docs/whitepapers/cyber•Chain.md

 ## Spam Protection

 In the center of spam protection system is an assumption that write operations can be executed only by those who have vested interest in success of the search engine.
 Every 1% of stake in search engine gives ability to use 1% of possible network broadband.
 As nobody use all possessed broadband we use fractional reserves while limiting broadband like ISPs do.
-Details of an approach can be found in a Steem whitepaper.
+Details of an approach can be found in a Steem white paper.

 Auditing and curation is based on Steem reward mechanism.
 It is sybil resistant approach as votes are quadratic based on principle 1 token in system = 1 vote.
 In order to vote one should vest in shares for at least for 20 weeks.
 That solve a problem entirely because those who have a right to vote are strongly incentivized in a growth of his wealth.
 In order to prevent abuse of auditing and curation voting power decay implemented exactly as in Steem.

-## Possible Applications
+## Possible Applications - not ready yet

 Its hard to imagine what kind of applications can be built on top of proposed foundation.
 I'd like to mentions some outstanding opportunities which can be build using cyber•Chain and IPFS.